edserranoc/SSBayesHelena/README.md

 distributions as ‘data’ and fits a sequence of finite mixture models, with the aim of identifying clusters of tetha-statistics.

+## Features

+- The first step uses a simple Bayesian model for drawing samples from posterior distributions of tetha-parameters, but without constructing Markov chains.
+- The second step regards samples from these posterior distributions as ‘data’ and fits a sequence of finite mixture models, with the aim of identifying clusters of tetha-statistics.

 ## Installation
 To install the development version from GitHub repository:
 ``` r